CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     - BuildSettings
 ```

 The following key is `targets`.
-In case of the Cosmonaut application we are setting three targets.
-One for the app itself, one for unit tests and finally one for ui tests.
+In the case of the Cosmonaut application, we are setting three targets.
+One for the app itself, one for unit tests and finally one for UI tests.
 Each key sets the name of the target and then describes it with `type`, `platform`, `dependencies` and other parameters XcodeGen supports.

 Next, let us have a look at the dependencies.
 ```yaml